 1. Start NOW.
 Okay I covered this a little up top, but it really is the number one tip.
 Let's all stop doing what we all do every year.
 Let's stop using the holidays as a one-way ticket to yum-ville (and bigger-pants-ville).

 Last September I was one pound away from being the heaviest I've ever been.
 I decided to start a new weight loss app to help me get my eating habits under control.
 I finished on January 4th, right at my goal weight.
-It's end of August now and I am below that weight!
+Months later, I've lost even more weight.
 People said I was crazy to try to lose weight during the holidays, but I decided it was more crazy to plow ahead to my heaviest weight ever.
 You CAN do it now.
 It makes SO much more sense.

 2. Find an accountability partner or group.
 Maybe it's another mom you see at school drop off, maybe its your best friend from college, maybe you can start a walking group of parents at your school, or maybe it's the super active Facebook Community of a popular women's weight loss app.
 Nutrition and fitness are always magnified when accountability is added.